chrisrzhou/unified-doc/packages/hast-util-extract-text-offsets/readme.md

 ## Description
 This utility goes through all text nodes in a [hast][hast] tree and extracts text offsets into a provided extractor callback.

-A `TextOffset` contains the following positional information:
+A `TextOffset` contains the following information:
 - `position`: the [unist position][position] of the text node.
 - `startOffset`: The offset of the text node's string content relative to the tree's string content.
 - `endOffset`: The offset of the text node's string content relative to the tree's string content.